-To obtain the status of National SRO Practitioner, officers must meet certain requirements set forth by NASRO.
-Upon successful completion of these requirements, the officer will be recognized at the annual National SRO Conference, receive a National SRO Practitioner uniform pin, a certificate, and letter of commendation from the Association.
-The National SRO Practitioner Certificate gives credit to those officers who have attended NASRO training, shown a commitment to school based policing, and have shown leadership in this specialized field of law enforcement.
+To obtain the status of National SRO Practitioner, officers must meet certain requirements.
+Upon successful completion of these requirements, the officer will be recognized at the annual National School Safety Conference, receive a National SRO Practitioner uniform pin, a certificate, and letter of commendation from the Association.
+The National SRO Practitioner Certificate gives credit to those officers who have attended NASRO training, shown a commitment to school-based policing, and have shown leadership in this specialized field of law enforcement.

-Complete a NASRO approved 24-hour Advanced SRO or Supervisor training course
+- Complete a NASRO approved 24-hour Advanced SRO OR Supervisors and Management training course

-Complete and submit a formal application along with attached supporting documentation of all training attended
+- Complete and submit the formal application listed below along with attached supporting documentation of all training attended